partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Clock: I have periodic maintenance once every two months, without fail.
 Therefore, I am never late, not even a single second.

 Momo: ...
-I guess we're here now...
+I guess there's no fighting it, we're here now...
 We gotta do what we gotta do...

-Momo: So, Judy, what should I do here?
+Momo: So, Judy, what should we do?

 Judy: To tell the truth, Veggies have been stirring up a rebellion here in Momoland.
 It's like, a big pain for everyone!